fommil/fpmortals/manuscript/frontmatter.md

 This book uses the [Creative Commons Attribution ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/legalcode) (CC BY-SA 4.0) license.

+All original code snippets in this book are separately [CC0](https://wiki.creativecommons.org/wiki/CC0) licensed, you may use them without restriction.
+Excerpts from `scalaz` and related libraries maintain their license, reproduced in full in the appendix.

-All code samples in this book are separately [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0) licensed, which is Libre but not Copyleft.
-Note that the example application `drone-dynamic-agents` is distributed under the terms of the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html): only the snippets in this book are available under the permissive license.
+The example application `drone-dynamic-agents` is distributed under the terms of the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html): only the snippets in this book are available without restriction.

 # Thanks